bright/new-www/content/blog/offline-first-app-guide-for-startups-and-app-owners-case-studies-included.md

 ### The offline-first approach is a necessity in some industries

 While building a mobile solution for industries like **medical care, retail and transportation you have to offer an offline mode** in order to distinguish your product.

+## Offline-first examples for various industries

+We have developed offline-first apps for many industries.
+Get access to actual case studies below.

+### Offline-first app for healthcare and medical care

+Tech used by doctors, nurses and other caregivers has to be a reliable tool that supports their actions and helps them eliminate mistakes.
+Remember, the patient's health is at risk here.

+Let’s imagine an app for hospital staff that enables them to submit information about patients' vital signs measures, taken medicine, etc. **Hospital staff should be able to provide that with a phone or tablet on the go in patients' rooms no matter the internet connection**.
+Then the data should be synchronized as soon as the internet connection is sufficient.
+So other members of the hospital staff are well aware of the patient’s actual state.
+That's why offline mode is a crucial feature for healthcare.

+**Check out the actual case study of [vCare](/projects/vCare) healthcare app with an offline mode that we helped to build**.